What about a pre-approval process?

 If staff members have a church or charity debit/credit card, then typically you'd have a separate cardholder policy.

-Cardholders would be asked to sign.
-As part of that, it would include something saying "The purchasing policy must be followed, and if it isn't you will forfeit your access to having a church/charity debit/credit card".
+Cardholders would be asked to sign this policy.
+It would include something saying "The purchasing policy must be followed, and if it isn't you will forfeit your access to having a church/charity debit/credit card".

 This would mean that the person would have to go back to claiming purchases on expenses and giving you the option to choose to not reimburse them if they don't follow the purchasing policy with regards to pre-authorization approval.